kennytilton/peoplesort/README.md

    `lein bin`

- # Fun Stuff
+ ## Fun Stuff
  Here we offer random notes on the project that might benefit others as daft as I.
- ## Stumpers
+ ### Stumpers
+ #### Anti-forgery!!
  One killer was the dread "Invalid anti-forgery token" error.
 The fix?
 Steal code more carefully.
 Most Ring examples have something like:
 *    `(def app (wrap-json-response (wrap-defaults app-routes site-defaults)))`

 ...but we are developing a service, and `site-defaults` are perfect.
 For web sites.
 For a service we want:
 *    `(def app (wrap-json-response (wrap-defaults app-routes api-defaults)))`
+#### Comparators
+Sort predicates are trickier than we might think.
+The classic "comparator" returns -1 if the first operand is indisputably less than the second, +1 if it is the other way around, and 0 if neither.

+That might sound simple for things like arithmetic > or <, but sometimes we want to order semantically richer and even ambiguous elements.
+If we are inconsistent, aka if we indicate "less than" so loosely that A is less than B *and* B is less than A, sorting will be unpredictable.
+Been there, done that.

- ## Suggested enhancements
+ ### Suggested enhancements
- * Offer a combined execution in which input files are loaded and then served.
+ * Offer a combined execution in which input files are loaded, optionally reported, then served in "service mode".
  * More detailed parsing errors.
  * Look at the  SQL "order by".
 How hard would a "where" clause be?
+ * Once we have a "where" clause, how about implementing -XDELETE?
+ * This one should be easy for a Clojurist: Undo?
+ * What if we had to process 20,000 persons?
+Would the flexibility tolerating different column orders be a performance killer?
+If so, how would we cure?
+ * Spit?
+Slurp?
+Can you say "persistence"?
+Sher ya can!